Meet Our Podiatry Clinic Director

 In the area of limb salvage, our fellows work with experts in vascular medicine, Infectious disease, and pedorthists/orthotists fabricating and adjusting braces and orthotic devices.
 Fellows will have 6 months of dedicated, protected time to write and conduct research.
 They will work with international experts who understand the mechanisms of diabetic complications, particularly in the area of diabetic peripheral neuropathy and lower extremity complications.
 There will always be something new to learn and experience in our program.
 Our fellows are also involved in cases that come from sports medicine, trauma, and palliative care.
 You will be regularly exposed to surgery and biomechanics.
 This emphasis of this program is the multidisciplinary specialty of wound care and limb preservation.

-I graduated from the Ohio College of Podiatric Medicine in 1999 and joined the University of Michigan in 2012.
+I graduated from the Ohio College of Podiatric Medicine in 1999 and did my residency training at the Cleveland Clinic.
+I joined the University of Michigan in 2012.
 My clinical interests include diabetic foot care and wound care, sports medicine of the foot and ankle, common foot and ankle conditions, and bringing evidence-based medicine into our common treatment practices.
-Research-wise I am interested in diabetic foot complications, wound care, and treatment of peripheral neuropathy and diabetic foot complications.
-My desire to help bring podiatry into the forefront of academic medicine has lead me to developing this unique fellowship program.
+Research-wise, I am interested in diabetic foot complications, wound care, and treatment of peripheral neuropathy and diabetic foot complications.
+My desire to help bring podiatry into the forefront of academic medicine has led me to developing this unique fellowship program.